macbre/elasticsearch-query/README.md

 * `since`: UNIX timestamp data should be fetched since (if None, then period specifies the last n seconds).
 * `period`: period (in seconds) before now() to be used when since is empty (defaults to last 15 minutes).

+`index_prefix` argument will be used to build indices names to query in.
+They should follow the `index-name-YYYY.MM.DD` naming convention, e.g. `logstash-my-app-2014.08.19`.

 ### `get_rows`